jonmad/SentimentStar/README.md

 Node-RED and the Python app (code attached) are both running on a local Raspberry Pi Zero - that which is hanging off my Christmas tree with the Star attached.
 Its hostname is 'pistar'.

+The recommended order of getting these components running is
+1. ksql
+2. Node-RED, as it produces and consumes the Kafka topics
+3. Python, as it calls APIs exposed by Node-RED

+## The Node-RED Application
 The Node-RED flow is attached.
 View the raw content and import it into Node-RED from the clipboard.
 - this requries a Twitter account with a developer account (http://developer.twitter.com) to obtain the desired credentials for the Twitter input node.
 This uses https://flows.nodered.org/node/node-red-node-twitter
 - the Kafka producer/consumer nodes require the hostname:port of the Kafka cluster e.g. Jons-MacbookPro:9092.
 This uses https://flows.nodered.org/node/node-red-contrib-kafka-client